Luís de Camões: Os Lusíadas

 According to Costa Pimpão, there is no evidence that Camões intended to write his epic before he traveled to India, although heroic themes were already present in his previous production.
 It is possible that he drew some inspiration from fragments of the Decades of Asia, by João de Barros, and the History of the Discovery and Conquest of India by the Portuguese, by Fernão Lopes de Castanheda.
 He was certainly well-informed on classical mythology before that, as well as on ancient epic literature.
 Apparently, the poem started to take shape as early as 1554, with Storck considering that his determination to write it was born during the sea voyage itself.
 He was seen working on it in Mozambique by his friend historian Diogo do Couto between 1568 and 1569.

+Camões Reading The Lusiads to the Dominican Friars by António Carneiro (1927).

 The success of the publication of Os Lusíadas supposedly required a second edition in the same year as the princeps edition.
 The two differ in countless details and it was debated at length which one would in fact be the original.
 Nor is it clear to whom the amendments to the second text are due.
 Currently, the edition that shows the publisher's brand, a pelican, with its neck turned to the left, which is called edition A, carried out under the supervision of the author, is recognized as original.
 However, edition B was for a long time taken as princeps, with disastrous consequences for the later critical analysis of the work.
 Apparently, edition B was produced later, around 1584 or 1585, in a clandestine manner, taking the fictitious date of 1572 to bypass the delays of censorship of the time if it were published as a new edition and to correct the serious defects of another 1584 edition, the so-called piscos edition.
 However, Maria Helena Paiva raised the hypothesis that editions A and B are only variants of the same edition, which was corrected after the typographic composition, but while printing was already in progress.
 According to the researcher, "the need to make the most of the press led to the conclusion that, after printing a shape, which consisted of several folios, a first test was taken, which was corrected while the press continued, now with the corrected text.
 There were, therefore, uncorrected printed folios and corrected printed folios, which were grouped indistinctly in the same copy", so that there were no two copies exactly the same in the press system of that time.